phuvf/phuvf/README.md

 ## Contact details

 Have a project you think I might be able to help with?
-Drop me an email: nick@zinc.uk.com
+Drop me an email: nick@zinc.uk

 I'm based in Worcester, UK, but operate worldwide.